We're always adding a variety of homemade dog treat recipes for you

 here at love my puppy dog.
 Enjoy the fun of making homemade dog treats,

-When our girls, Annie and Nikki, smell the tantalizing aroma of
+When our dogs, Annie, Nikki and Cooper, smell the tantalizing aroma of

 me making their homemade dog treats they start hovering around the